RETURN TO WORK PROGRAM

 • Perform repetitious duties as assigned on the production line.
 May work a variety of tasks, including but not limited to housing/gallery operations, quality assurance, maintenance duties, clerical/data entry functions, etc.

-• Cooperate with Production Leads in rotation of personnel in the production line to maximize efficiency.
+• Cooperate with Production Leads in rotation of personnel in the production line to maximise efficiency.

 • Cooperate with Production Leads and co-workers to ensure safe and efficient production.